 Notwithstanding subdivision 1, the commissioner shall not issue an instruction permit to a person under age 18 if the person has ever been convicted of a violation of section 169A.20, 169A.33, or 169A.35; a violation of a provision of sections 169A.50 to 169A.53; or a crash-related moving violation.

-(a) Notwithstanding any provision in subdivision 1 to the contrary, the department may issue an instruction permit to an applicant who is 15, 16, or 17 years of age and who:
+(a) The department may issue an instruction permit to an applicant who is 15, 16, or 17 years of age and who:

 (1) has completed a course of driver education in another state, has a previously issued valid license from another state, or is enrolled in either: